sruckstar/gtav-entrance-trains/README.md

 3. Use OpenIV to replace the trains.xml file in update/update.rpf/common/data/levels/gta5

-# manual install (if you have a modified trains.xml file)
+# Manual install (if you have a modified trains.xml file)

 1. Download ScriptHookV and ScriptHookVDotNet
 2. Move dll, ini and pdb files to the scripts folder (If there is no such folder, create one)